Death and state funeral of Elizabeth II: United Kingdom

+The Church of England issued guidance for services of commemoration to be held in parish churches.
+On the evening before the state funeral, some four thousand people attended an open air memorial service at The Kelpies near Falkirk, led by Martin Fair, during which ninety-six lanterns, one for each year of the Queen's life, were placed on the "pool of reflection" at the foot of the sculpture.

+Shortly after the announcement of the Queen's death, London black cab drivers lined The Mall in tribute.
+Mourners in London covered the gates, railings and pavement outside Buckingham Palace with flowers until a floral tribute area was opened in the adjacent Green Park; during the mourning period, it was estimated that 15 tonnes of bouquets were left there.
+Large quantities of flowers were also left at Windsor Castle where they obstructed footpaths.
+Mourners left more than a thousand teddy bears and particularly Paddington Bear toys, in reference to a popular short film in which the Queen had appeared with Paddington at the Platinum Party at the Palace.
+The toys were later cleaned and presented to Barnardo's, a children's charity, by the Queen Consort.

-The billboards at Piccadilly Circus and on the BT Tower showed tributes to the Queen, as well as advertising screens on the side of bus stops on billboards across the entire country.
+Tributes to the Queen were projected on billboards at Piccadilly Circus and on the BT Tower, as well as on advertising screens throughout the country.
 The Royal Mail issued four commemorative stamps showing the Queen at different stages in her life.

-Black cab drivers of London lined The Mall to pay tribute to the Queen.

 United States

-Billboards on the Las Vegas Strip showed images of the Queen.

-On 21 September, a memorial service was held at the Washington National Cathedral, arranged in conjunction with the British Embassy in Washington, D.C..
+On 21 September, a memorial service was held at the Washington National Cathedral, arranged in conjunction with the British Embassy in Washington, D.C.
 Attendees included Vice President Kamala Harris, House Speaker Nancy Pelosi and House Minority Leader Kevin McCarthy, as well as British ambassador Karen Pierce.
 All living former US presidents were invited, but none attended.
 A sermon was delivered by Michael Curry, the presiding bishop of the Episcopal Church.